Farm Arcadia

 • Your email

 I will email out periodic updates usually starting the end of March.
-I will include a calf care sheet and request those new to this process review it.
-I request that buyers respond to that email to let me know if they are or are not interested still, if their requested number has changed, and if they prefer younger or older calves.
+I request that buyers respond to that email to let me know if they are or are not still interested, if their requested number has changed, and if they prefer younger or older calves.
 For those who are still interested, I also ask for their phone numbers if it has not been provided already.
 I use this to text pictures of the group once they are picked up.
 I will also text along the route with anyone I have planned to meet on my way home.

 Prices

 My prices are based off of what the dairy charges and change if the dairy changes their prices.
-Last year, they increased their prices from the beginning of their calving season (January) to when I picked them up in May based on heavy demand.
-This year is also higher, but I still feel that the quality of their calves make them a good value.
+In 2024, they increased their prices from the beginning of their calving season (January) to when I picked them up in May based on heavy demand, and prices stayed steady at the higher price in 2025.
+I still feel that the quality of their calves make them a good value.
 The price not only includes the calves, but their genetic testing and registration for heifers.
 If the price increases between now and pick up, you are not obligated to purchase them or lose any deposit.
 The price will be firm if your calf requires a deposit.
 Brand inspection and health certificate specific to you and your destination (if you chose to have them) are an additional cost, which I can let you know closer to time.

 Tentative Schedule

-I am tenatively planning to pick up calves after their Saturday May 3 morning feeding.
+I am tenatively planning to pick up calves after their [date to be determined for 2026] morning feeding.
 I then drive home all day from Tillamook County OR to Harrison ID but will make short planned stops along my route to meet buyers to help cut down on their drive time and reduce the stress on the calves (one trip instead of two).
 While I would love to be flexible with this, I will have a short window of time when we meet and will plan the location of my stops to reduce total travel for the whole group of calves.
 If you want to meet me along my route, please let me know the general area (town & state) where you are located.

-If not meeting me along my route, the calves are available for pick up at my homestead in Harrison, Idaho on Saturday evening or Sunday.
-Any of the 3-5 day old calves must calves (bull calves and meat-cross calves) must be picked up on Saturday either along my route or at my homestead - no exceptions.
-For this reason, all bull calves will require a deposit to be pre-paid prior to my picking them up (Zelle or Venmo), which will be forfeited if not picked up on Saturday.
-The deposit will not be required until the week of pick-up when I have confirmed with the dairy the number of heifers and bull calves available.
-I will hold heifer calves for specific buyers Saturday and Sunday only.
+If not meeting me along my route, the calves are available for pick up at my homestead in Harrison, Idaho on [dates to be determined - a two day window].
+I will hold heifer calves for specific buyers those two days only.
 The following Monday (and each Monday after that), the price of the calves increases by $50.
-Even though there is more flexibility with picking up the heifer calves, my goal is to get them moved in their their family as soon as possible.
+Even though there is more flexibility with picking up the heifer calves, my goal is to get them moved on to their their family as soon as possible.

 Schedule is Subject to Change

-Despite a confirmed pick up with the dairy, the date may change.
-Last year the DNA results that came in the planned week of pickup had only three A2A2 Jersey heifers in the whole group, so the pick up was postponed to when there were 14 available plus two non-registered A2A2s.
-That one week was an anomoly, but it does have the potential to happen again.
-The number of bull calves available is also highly variable and may come up short of the number requested.
+Even with a confirmed pick up with the dairy, the date may change.
+Last two years, the DNA results that came in the planned week of pickup had only a few A2A2 Jersey heifers in the whole group, so the pick up was postponed to when there were more than ten available.
+That one week of only a few was an anomoly, but it does have the potential to happen again.
 I will provide updates the week scheduled for picking up calves.

 Registration

 At the time of purchase or after, please let me know what you plan to call the calf - just a simple name such as "Bessie" or "Loretta Lynn", which the dairy will include in the registered name.
-I will also need your mailing address and the owner name you would on the heifer's registration.
+I will also need your mailing address and the owner name you would like on the heifer's registration.
 I will then pass all of this information on to the dairy.
 The dairy waits to accumulate this information from many buyers to batch enter them so they ask for 60 days.
-Last year the registrations actually took 70 days, but they were all processed.
 The registration should then come in the mail with the information you provided me.
-Bull calves and non-registered heifers do not need to worry about any of this as they are not registered.
+Non-registerable heifers do not need to worry about any of this as they are not registered.

 Guarantee

 I do not offer any health or survival guarantee for any of the calves I have transported once they are transferred from me to you.
 There are just to many variables outside of my control.
-Calves are usually pretty solid travelers when they are three weeks or older, but the the young bull calves are especially vulnerable to scouring.
+Calves are usually pretty solid travelers when they are three weeks or older.
 I will not knowingly sell you a sick or injured animal without telling you first.
-I provide some information in a calf care sheet I email out the end of March.
 You are welcomed to inspect the animals thoroughly yourself, with an animal-savvy friend, or a veternarian at your expense.

 Health Certifcate & Brand Inspection

-I obtain a health certificate for the group of calves, but this is not a guarantee, either.
+I obtain a health certificate for the group of calves, but this is not a guarantee of health, either.
 Health certificates are issued by veterinarians after they inspect the group of animals for any obvious manifestations of diseases that they may spread to animals or people in another area.
-That said, last year I had no deaths or illnesses among the heifer calves.
-I have not transported very young bull calves before, and I am concerned for potential mortality with them due to their young age.
+That said, I have had no deaths or illnesses among the heifer calves.
 I do request all buyers to please notify me if any of their calves are sick or die within two weeks of getting them.
 This provides me good feedback to help avoid such losses in the future.

 If you would like a health certificate and brand inspection in your name with your address as the destination, please notify me of this prior to the week when the pick up is planned.
 I will coordinate with the dairy of origin to have additional documents prepared for you.
 Specific animals must also be selected, so I will need to coordinate more closely with the dairy to respect the order of potential buyer requests.
-The costs last year was $35/health certificate and $35/brand inspection recipient + $2.75/head, so $72.75 for one calf, $75.50 for two, etc. Prices this year have not been confirmed.
+The costs last year was $35/health certificate and $35/brand inspection recipient + $2.75/head, so $72.75 for one calf, $75.50 for two, etc. I expect Montana-destined calves to cost more.
+I do not have pricing for 2026.
+I do not obtain a new inspection or health certificate once home in Idaho, so you will need it coordinated by the dairy in Oregon and pick them up promptly.
+It is the buyer's responsibility to comply with their local laws, but I do not "report" anyone.

-Pictured below: some Jersey heifer calves from 2024.
+Pictured below: some Jersey heifer calves from prior years.

 Picture